 Tommi Zender is a multi-instrumentalist who hails from Evanston IL, working and playing regularly in Chicago IL.
 Zender wears many musical hats: Singer/Songwriter, Guitarist, Drummer/Percussionist, Producer/Arranger, Ambient Soundscape Improviser, Teacher/Coach, Bassist, Collaborator, Accompanist, Studio Gun-for-hire, Musical Director, Transcriber, and of course music fan.
-He started out on this career path at an early age.
+He currently teaches adult classes at Old Town School of Folk Music, and he has coached music privately in Evanston IL since 1996.

-Zender split his youth between Chicago, Phoenix, & Los Angeles.
+Zender started out on this career path at an early age, splitting his youth between Chicago, Phoenix, & Los Angeles.
 He took his first guitar lesson at the Old Town School of Folk Music.
 He attended Columbia College (’93) for Music Performance, ran an independent music store from 1994-2000, and started his own private teaching practice in 2001 (guitar and drums).
-His first record of original music was released under the moniker Trinkets of Joy “Just Like Mom Used to Make” (1999) on the local Hear Diagonally label (they also released albums by Justin Roberts and the group Frisbie).
-The album was self-produced, recorded and largely performed by Zender onto a Sony 4-track mini-disc machine at the fabled Sherman Ranch (friends Larry Brown, Chris Greene, & Jonah Kraut contributed drums, sax & cello respectively).
+His first record of original music was released under the moniker Trinkets of Joy “Just Like Mom Used to Make” (1999) on the local Hear Diagonally label (they also released albums by Justin Roberts, the group Frisbie, & more).
+The album was self-produced, recorded and largely performed by Zender onto a Sony 4-track mini-disc machine at the fabled Sherman Ranch (Larry Brown, Chris Greene, & Jonah Kraut contributed drums, sax & cello respectively).
 There are a very limited amount left available direct from the artist; it is not available digitally and no re-pressing is planned.

-Zender self-released “Will Work For Harmony” (2005) under his own name, recorded with Jeff Oliver engineering at Riverbend Studio in Chicago.
-Tommi wrote, produced, arranged, & played all the instruments except upright bass on one track & invited friends to sing all the backing vocals (Liam Davis, Shelley Miller, Jeff Vezain, Joy Truskowski).
-The singles “Something To Hide” and “Cinnamon Apple Cider” had a modicum of positive critical acclaim.
+Zender self-released “Will Work For Harmony” (2005) recorded with Jeff Oliver engineering at Riverbend Studio in Chicago.
+Tommi wrote, produced, arranged, & played all the instruments excepting upright bass on “The Ambiguity of Aloha” (Eddie Carlson played that!).
+Tommi invited friends to sing the backing vocals (Liam Davis, Shelley Miller, Jeff Vezain, Joy Truskowski).
+The singles “Something To Hide” and “Cinnamon Apple Cider” garnered a modicum of positive critical acclaim.

 Zender self-released “Words Get in The Way” (2009).
 It’s an album of instrumental ambient guitar soundscapes that were recorded in a log-cabin.
 The music is used for relaxation, meditation, massage therapy, yoga, and more.
-It is only available direct from the artist (sorry, no CD Baby, iTunes, Rhapsody, Pandora, Spotify, Napster… dude-ster!)
+It is only available direct from the artist and there is no bar code on the artwork, some of which is pictured below.(sorry, no CD Baby, iTunes, Rhapsody, Pandora, Spotify, Napster!)